The January birthstone is Garnet.

 Garnet is useful to have with you when you’re experiencing a crisis, particularly in situations where you feel like there’s no way out.

 It fortifies, activates, and strengthens your survival instincts.
 It brings hope and courage to hopeless situations.

-Garnet also acts as a strong support when it comes to balancing your energy system.
+Garnet also acts as strong support when it comes to balancing your energy system.
 It stimulates your desires and transforms your attitude.

 As a balancing stone, Garnet prevents fears of insecurity and financial losses.
 It’s a lucky stone for goals, love, and success.

 Use your Garnet stone to boost your positivity and popularity and enhance your self-esteem.